innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 To understand a little more closely what the sensors are seeing, click the *Show chart* checkbox in the simulator and select the *Left light* and *Right light* traces.
 The following programme streams the necessary data elements to the simulator output window.

-Run the program and observe the behvavior of the traces.
+Run the program and observe the behavior of the traces.

 How do the traces differ in value?
 <!-- #endregion -->